diku-dk/lys/README.md

 These keybindings are common for all lys programs:

-  + ESC: Exit the program, or escape mouse grabbing.
+  + ESC (or Ctrl-c with ncurses): Exit the program, or escape mouse grabbing.
   + F1: Toggle showing text.

 ## Common command-line options